-In years past, I struggled with unhealthy shopping habits – i.e. I bought too many things on a whim or as retail therapy, so my no-buy was essentially a shopping detox.
-After completing my no buy, I am a more conscientious shopper – only buying items that I need or truly want, after careful consideration.
+In years past, I struggled with unhealthy shopping habits – i.e. I bought too many things on a whim or as retail therapy.
+My no-buy is essentially a shopping detox.
+After completing my first no buy, I am a more conscientious shopper.
+Now I only buying items that I need or truly want, after careful consideration.

 After finishing that no-buy, I thought I would never do another one due to my success in altering my shopping mindset.
-However, this year I am finding myself tempted to make purchases despite my inability to finish current products.
+However, this year I am finding myself tempted to make unnecessary purchases.

 I am bored with what I own.
 For example, when Benefit launched their revamped BADgal BANG!
 Volumizing Mascara, I found myself fighting the urge to buy this mascara.